Your Identity

 What does father mean to you?

-- As a father, I am teaching my kids how to survive in this world.
+- As a father, I am teaching my children how to survive in this world.

 - As a father, I am providing for my family.